Elvo001/Python-Docker-CI-CD-/README.md

 # Multi-API Automation Pipeline (Minimal)

-Minimal Python script that orchestrates calls to two public APIs and returns a merged result.
+ Python script that orchestrates calls to two public APIs and returns a merged result.
-Swap the endpoints via environment variables to adapt it to your automation use cases.

 ## Run
 ```bash